MohammadMahdi-Akhondi/python_design_patterns/README.md

 This repository is suitable for individuals who seek to improve their skills and make progress in software design.

-## Projects
+## Examples

-The projects included in this repository are designed to be lightweight and educational, without requiring heavy implementation.
+The examples included in this repository are designed to be lightweight and educational, without requiring heavy implementation.

 ## Open Source